 - Overlays are higher standards than those of HUD GUIDELINES

 Here are the reasons why people have bad credit:

 - Loss of business

-There are other reasons why consumer’s credit took a turn for the worse besides the reasons above.
+There are other reasons why consumers’ credit took a turn for the worse besides the reasons above.
 Nobody has intent on not paying their bills.
-However, if there is a gap of income stream coming in, the consumer cannot make the minimum required monthly payments and due to that their credit suffers.
-However, home buyers can qualify for FHA Loans after one year of timely payments.
+However, if there is a gap in the income stream coming in, the consumer cannot make the minimum required monthly payments, and due to that their credit suffers.
+Homebuyers can qualify for FHA loans after one year of timely payments

-- Borrowers with under 580 credit scores can qualify for FHA Loans but need 10% down payment
+- Borrowers with under 580 credit scores and down to a 500 FICO can qualify for FHA loans

 - Borrowers do not have to pay off outstanding collection accounts

 - Charge off accounts do not have to be paid off